rafidalwahid/next.js_project_management/codebase-problems.md

 3. **Missing Task Comments and Attachments**: While the UI components for task comments and attachments exist, the full implementation appears incomplete.

 4. **Inconsistent Task Status Handling**: Some components use the `completed` field while others use `status.isCompletedStatus`, leading to potential inconsistencies in task status display.

+5. **Debug Console Logs in Task Components**: The task form and other task-related components contain numerous `console.log` statements that should be removed in production code.

 ## 3. Attendance System Issues